marleypm16/marleypm16/README.md

 ## Hello there!
 I´m Marley Martins 👊😄
 - 🔭 I started my degree in Information Systems in 2022, focusing on software development.
 Since then, I have been specializing in front-end development, applying my knowledge to various personal projects.
 In 2024, I began working professionally as a front-end developer, contributing to the development of web applications using modern technologies such as HTML, CSS, JavaScript, TypeScript, React, Angular, and Next.js, with an emphasis on best development practices.
 Currently, I am expanding my knowledge to specialize as a fullstack developer, focusing on backend development with Node.js, Express, and relational databases..
-- 🌱 I'm currently learning: Java and Spring and .net enviroment
+- 🌱 I'm currently learning: Java and Spring